 Barely high enough to be classified a “hill”, Turpan’s Flaming Mountains are still impressive none-the-less for their unique display of color and design.
-If you’re brave enough, you can even participate in a half-marathon race across the Flaming Mountains.
+If you’re brave enough, there’s even a marathon that traverses these “mountains” in the Turpan oasis.

 The Flaming Mountains are one of those things you’ll see as you explore everything else there is to do in Turpan.

-One of the most beautiful, little-known places to visit in southern Xinjiang is the Xinjiang Grand Canyon, also known as the Keziliya Grand Canyon.
-Captured brilliantly here by photographer Joshua Holko, these valleys stretch for about 5 kilometers at an average depth of 1500 meters.
+One of the most beautiful, little-known places to visit near Kuqa is the Xinjiang Grand Canyon, also known as the Keziliya Grand Canyon.

 Karamay Ghost City (魔鬼城)

 So named because of the sounds the wind makes when passing through these landforms, Karamay’s Ghost City is a collection of what is known as “Yardang” formed by wind erosion.

 Ghost City’s claim to fame is that scenes from the well-known Crouching Tiger, Hidden Dragon movie were filmed here (among many other, lesser-known Chinese films).
 Read more about Karamay’s Ghost City here.

 Located in the Altay region in northern Xinjiang, Koktokay National Park (often transliterated from Mandarin as “Keketuohai”) offers some interesting rock formations similar to what you might find at Yosemite Park in the United States.